-- King Edward Medical University, Lahore, Pakistan - MBBS (equivalent to MD)
+- King Edward Medical University, Lahore, Pakistan - MD

 - Temple University Hospital, Philadelphia, Pennsylvania - Residency in Internal Medicine

 - Temple Heart and Vascular Institute, Philadelphia, Pennsylvania - Fellowship in Cardiovascular Disease

 - Temple Heart and Vascular Institute - Chief Cardiology Fellow

 - Temple Heart and Vascular Institute - Research Fellow, Pulmonary Hypertension

 - Weill Cornell Medical Center/New York Presbyterian Hospital, New York - Fellowship in Pulmonary Hypertension, Advanced Heart Failure and Heart Transplant